Leanne Battersby: Stella Price

 Danson said that Leanne will be "furious" upon discovering that Stella is her mother.
 Speaking to Inside Soap about the plot, Danson commented: "Leanne has never really given her birth mother a second thought because she's not been in her life.
 Her dad Les and stepmum Janice were together for a long time, so Janice always took on that mother role.
 Having said that, Leanne's always known Janice by her first name, so she hasn't called anyone 'Mummy'."
 Asked how Leanne reacts to the discovery, Danson added: "You'll have to wait and see!
 She'll either be over the moon to have her real mother in her life, or she'll be absolutely furious that she's been absent all these years."
 Speaking to Soaplife, Catherine Tyldesley who plays Stella's daughter Eva Price explains Eva's motions when Stella starts to show a significant amount of interest in Leanne.
-Tyldedley commented that Eva is Jealous that Leanne is married with a family because she split up from her fiancé just weeks before finding out Leanne is her half-sister.
+Tyldesley commented that Eva is jealous that Leanne is married with a family because she split up from her fiancé just weeks before finding out Leanne is her half-sister.
 She also added that Stella is Eva's "territory".